 Chart link (Bitcoin price history)

-Before appraising Bitcoin prospects, it is worth mentioning Blockchain, the underlying distributed ledger technology behind Bitcoin.
-Financial institutions and other industries are examining the possible use cases of Blockchain to streamline their processes and reduce costs.
-With regard to Bitcoin, once it gains mass adoption, gets regulated, and becomes more secure from hacking, it may get more attention on its possible use cases.
-The more countries become friendly to Bitcoin and digital currency in general, the more adoption it gains, and the less volatile it gets.
-Accepting Bitcoin deposits in Digital banks, and enabling brokerage house users to fund their investments and trading account with Bitcoin, are indications of gradual Bitcoin adoption.
-Bitcoin could also play a role in financial inclusion by allowing people who do not have bank accounts to receive money, whether it is money transfer or in exchange for goods.
+Before appraising Bitcoin prospects, it’s worth mentioning Blockchain, the underlying distributed ledger technology behind Bitcoin.
+Financial institutions and other industries are examining the possible uses of Blockchain to streamline their processes and reduce costs.
+Once Bitcoin gains mass adoption, gets regulated, and becomes more secure from hacking, it may get more attention towards its possible uses for banking and finance.
+As more countries become friendly to Bitcoin and digital currency in general, the more adoption it gains, and the less volatile it gets.
+Accepting Bitcoin deposits in Digital banks and enabling brokerage house users to fund their investments and trading account with Bitcoin are indications of gradual Bitcoin adoption.
+Bitcoin could also play a role in financial inclusion by allowing people who do not have bank accounts to receive and send money, whether it’s through money transfer or in exchange for goods.

 The digital currency ecosystem is quickly gaining momentum.
 More countries and institutions are seeing the potential in Bitcoin every day.
 The rise of Bitcoin and the acceptance of digital currencies are creating possibilities for us to move toward a more financially, economically, and culturally connected world.